The 2025 Student Academy Awards competition is open for submissions.

 3. The Academy reserves the right to amend or modify any procedure, process, or rule, as may be considered necessary by the SAA Executive Committee for the proper conduct of the Student Academy Awards or to adhere to any standards set forth by the Academy.

-4. The Academy is not responsible for late, missing, or damaged entries.
+5. The Academy is not responsible for late or missing entries.

 ANIMATION - Animated films may present an original narrative story, an existing story or fable, or an exploration of a mood or thought.
 Either comical or serious, they usually fall into one of two general fields -- character animation or abstract animation.
 Various techniques include cel animation, computer animation, clay animation, stop-motion, pixilation, cut-out pins, camera multiple-pass imagery, kaleidoscope effects, and drawing on the film frame itself.
 Winning Animation films are chosen by judging the product as a whole, as well as the artistic and technical skill of the filmmaker in whatever motif or animation technique the student has chosen.